An analytic approach to the stress energy tensor in quantum field theory: Mathematical setting and formulation of results

 for any $\gamma \in \mathcal{P}_\mathcal{N}(g',g)$.
-Note that by the assumption of the holonomy being central this is well defined and the class in does not depend on the chosen path.
-We will see later that the stress energy tensor of the Klein-Gordon field is derived from the connection with central holonomy, but will not assume in this paper that the connection satisfies this.
+Note that by the assumption of the holonomy being central $U(g',g)$ is well defined as its class does not depend on the chosen path.
+We will see later that the stress energy tensor of the Klein-Gordon field is derived from the connection with central holonomy.

 We will use the following notation that encodes that scattering matrix $S(g',g)$ from the metric $g$ to the metric $g'$ is well defined as soon as a path from $g$ to $g'$ is specified.

 \begin{conv} In case $g(t), t \in [a,b]$ is a family of piecewise smooth metrics in $\mathcal{N}$ with $g(a) = g$ we will also write $S(g(t),g)$ for $S(\gamma)$, where $\gamma$ is the path $t \mapsto g(t)$.
 We will write $S(g,g(t))$ for $S(\gamma)^*$. \end{conv}